 chinese new year

-It’s the Year of the Tiger, and AAPI-owned brands such as Fly by Jing, Omsom, and Tower 28 are all ringing it in with a bang.
+It’s the Year of the Dragon, and AAPI-owned brands such as Fly by Jing and Our Place are all ringing it in with a bang.

 Many were aghast after seeing The Guardian’s website use joss paper—an offering traditionally burned for deities and the dead—as a prop in a food recipe for Lunar New Year.

 From wearing red underwear to exchanging oranges, here are the reasons behind Chinese New Year superstitions.

 Because I’m mixed, people often can’t pinpoint what my background is.
 The confusion is amplified whenever Chinese New Year rolls around.

 FYI, the virus doesn’t care if it’s the year of the ox.

 “Gong Xi Fa Cai.
 I don’t have a boyfriend.
 I don’t have a girlfriend,” one Chinese New Year-themed face mask says.

 From teaching a cat math to mahjong tile architecture, cabin fever won’t stand a chance with these techniques.